cirruslabs/cirrus-ci-docs/docs/features.md

   </a>
 </p>

-## Flexible execution environment
+## Flexible runtime environment

-Cirrus CI allows to use any Unix or Windows VMs, any Docker containers, any amount of CPUs, optional SSDs and GPUs.
+Cirrus CI allows you to use any Unix or Windows VMs, any Docker containers, any amount of CPUs, optional SSDs and GPUs.

-## Simple but very powerful configuration format
+## Basic but very powerful configuration format

 Learn more about how to configure tasks [here](guide/writing-tasks.md).
 Configure things like:

 * [Matrix Builds](guide/writing-tasks.md#matrix-modification)
 * [Dependencies between tasks](guide/writing-tasks.md#dependencies)